devadmintrilliumhorizon/Chronosphere-Mezmo-MVP/README.md

 2. Use Fluent Bit to process logs from `logs/app.log` and output them as structured JSON.

-3. (Optional) Forward Fluent Bit output to OpenTelemetry Collector → Chronosphere.
+3. Forward Fluent Bit output to OpenTelemetry Collector → Chronosphere.

+4. Run the Docker file